chef-boneyard/inspec-aws-old/docs/resources/aws_s3_bucket.md

 ### bucket_policy

 The `bucket_policy` is a low-level property that describes the IAM policy document controlling access to the bucket.
-Other higher-level properties, such as be\_public, are more concise and easier to use.
 The `bucket_policy` property returns a Ruby structure that you can probe to check for particular statements.
+We recommend using a higher-level property, such as `be_public`, which is concise and easier to implement in your policy files.

 The `bucket_policy` property returns an Array of simple objects, each object being an IAM Policy Statement.
 See the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-2) for details about the structure of this data.